hxr404/hxr404/README.md

 </details>
 <br>
 In case you feel more like doing a one-time donation, the GitHub Sponsors site will have a one-time donation tier.<br>
-For now I recommend becoming my Patreon, you can cancel your pledge anytime.<br>
+For now I recommend becoming my Ko, you can cancel your pledge anytime.<br>

 Note that One-Time Donators won't recieve the same benefits as monthly subscibers.
 If you have donated, contact me and I'll give you the donator Role on my Discord.
 (Patrons will also recieve this role, even if they stopped being my Patron.)